CBEP-SoCB-Details/CBEP_OA/Derived_Data/Data_Review_And_Filtering.md

 20, 2016, which appears to be an error in several dimensions.
 First, the instrument was de-deployed right around that time, and this timestamp is 25 hours after the prior observation, which is unlikely.
 Temperature is sky high for January, and the pH is unreasonably low.
-WE interpret this value as being a measurement that should have been removed during QA/QC because it was probably collected when the device was out of the water and in transit back to the lab for servicing.
+We interpret this value as being a measurement that should have been removed during QA/QC because it was probably collected when the device was out of the water and in transit back to the lab for servicing.